ivanov-devops/sonarqube/README.md

 the latest versions of the packages.
 You can then run `helm search repo sonarqube` to see the charts.

-you have to define
+you have to create `JWT_SECRET` \

 `JWT_SECRET=$(echo -n "your_secret" | openssl dgst -sha256 -hmac "your_key" -binary | base64)`
 To install the sonarqube chart:
-`helm install sonarqube sonarqubesonarqube --values sonarqube/values.yaml`
+`helm install sonarqube sonarqube sonarqube --values <your-custom-values.yaml-file>`

-or use the default \
+or use the default configuration\
-`

 helm repo add sonarqube https://ivanov-devops.github.io/sonarqube/ helm repo update

-kubectl create namespace sonarqube-dce --dry-run=client -o yaml | kubectl apply -f - export JWT_SECRET=${{ secrets.JWT_SECRET }}
+`kubectl create namespace sonarqube-dce --dry-run=client -o yaml | kubectl apply -f - export JWT_SECRET=${{ secrets.JWT_SECRET }}
 helm upgrade --install -n sonarqube-dce sonarqube sonarqube/sonarqube-dce --set ApplicationNodes.jwtSecret=$JWT_SECRET `

 To uninstall the chart:

     helm delete my-sonarqube